 In October 2019, the Publications team at CUSPE formalised CUSPE Communications and began accepting submissions for a new student-run peer-reviewed journal, the Cambridge Journal of Science & Policy (CJSP).
 You can find our current and previous issues here.

 CALL FOR PAPERS

-Issue 1 of Volume 3 is open for submissions from Tuesday 26th October 2021.
-The theme is ‘COP26: Where do we go from here?’
+Volume 3 is now open for submissions.
+Issue 1 has the theme ‘COP26: Where do we go from here?’
 As well as articles on the topic of energy and climate policy, we would like to encourage articles that explore the broad ramifications of this across all aspects of science policy.
-Submissions for Issue 2 of Volume 3, which will be a general issue, will open in late November.
+Issue 2 is a general issue, for which we encourage articles on any aspect of science policy.
 If you wish to submit an article, please read the Author Guidelines and submit your article via email to email@example.com.

 We accept articles that promote the science-policy interface.
 We are an open-access, triple-blind, peer-reviewed journal.

 We actively encourage submissions from early and late-career researchers across institutions and industries.
 We pride ourselves in working closely with authors to maximise the potential of their article.